Treatment To Control Anger: Therapy Or Medication For Anger Disorders

 What antidepressants are good for anger and irritability?

-Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed antidepressants to manage anger issues.
-Many health care professionals prefer them as SSRIs are often effective and generally well-tolerated, with common side effects being indigestion, loss of appetite, and dry mouth.
+Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed antidepressants to manage aggression and anger issues.
+Many health care professionals prefer them as SSRIs are often effective and generally well-tolerated, with common side effects of the drug being indigestion, loss of appetite, and dry mouth.

 How can you calm extreme anger?

-If you are experiencing an attack of extreme anger, there are some anger management techniques you can use to try to bring down the temperature.
-First, learn to recognize when anger is building, so that you can try to head it off before it becomes too strong.
+If you are experiencing an attack of extreme anger or aggression, there are some anger management techniques you can use to try to bring down the temperature.
+First, learn to recognize when anger or aggression is building so that you can try to head it off before it becomes too strong.
 Next, learn to use cognitive restructuring techniques, such as avoiding words like “never” or “always”.
 You can also use relaxation techniques like deep breathing practices, visualization, mantra, or meditation.
+It is also important to avoid alcohol, avoid using street drugs, and lessen your caffeine intake.

 - Previous Article